ABOUT THE PROJECT

 We did not provide zero temporary signs as an option in the survey because courts in Canada have ruled that placing temporary signs on public property may be regulated and controlled, but cannot be prohibited.
 A ban of signs violates Section 2(b) of The Canadian Charter of Rights and Freedoms, which states "Everyone has the freedom of thought, belief, opinion and expression, including freedom of the press and other media of communications."

 Feedback collected from engagement was used by the project team to develop amendment recommendations to the Temporary Signs on Highways bylaw (29M97).
-These amendment recommendations will be presented to the Transportation & Transit Committee on May 17 and if accepted, will be presented to Council.
+These amendment recommendations were presented to the Transportation & Transit Committee on May 17 and accepted.
+They were then presented to Council on May 29, 2017 where all but one motion for amendment were passed.